sarahzu/DS-for-SE-2018-Seminar/Worksheet_defect_prediction_paper_1_and_3.md

 7. What is **the answer** to the research question? _(in case of a goal: What is the contribution of the paper towards that goal?)_(Sarah)

+The results of the paper suggest that process metrics are more useful than code metrics on non-recurring defects (so for defect prediction in general) because code metrics do not evolve with the changing distribution of defects and therefore only focus on recurring defets.

 8. What did you **not understand** of this paper?

 The result of RQ 2 was not clear.
 Did they proof their hypothesis or not?
+Where is Figure 6b?
+We couldn't find this graphic in the paper.
+There also appeared some unexplained terms which we were not familiar with, for instance Wilcoxon Test or Benjamini-Hochberg correction.